African-American Baby Names

 Free Ovulation Calendar

-Ovulation Calendar can be used as a guide to help you track when you ovulate.
+This free Ovulation Calendar can be used as a guide to help you track when you ovulate.
 Ovulation is the process in the menstrual cycle by which a mature ovarian follicle ruptures and discharges an ovum, which is commonly known as an egg.
 To ovulate is to produce and discharge an egg that participates in the reproduction process.
 Ovulation usually occurs mid-cycle, about day 14 of a woman's menstrual cycle.
 The few days near ovulation constitute the fertile phase.

 Ovulation Calendar - the Ovulation Cycle

-following Ovulation Calendar can be used as a guide to help you track your ovulation cycle, when you ovulate and are therefore in your most fertile stage.
+The following Ovulation Calendar can be used as a guide to help you track your ovulation cycle, when you ovulate and are therefore in your most fertile stage.
 The days with the yellow shading indicates the possible time of ovulation.
 Please note that the calendar indicates just an average of days that ovulation could take place--every woman's cycle is different.

 Ovulation Calendar